Black Ball Line (trans-Atlantic packet): History

 The Wright, Thompson, Marshall, & Thompson Line was founded in 1817 and began shipping operations in 1818.
-At some point in the line's history it became known as the Old Line and eventually became known as the Black Ball Line after the 1840s.
+At some point in the line's history, it was known as the Old Line and, after the 1840s, as the Black Ball Line.
 The Black Ball Line pioneered regularly scheduled shipping with fixed departure dates, thus contributing to the eventual development of travel by ocean liner.
-The packet ships were contracted by governments to carry mail and also carried passengers and timely items such as newspapers.
-Up to this point there were no regular passages advertised by sailing ships.
+Governments contracted the packet ships to carry mail and also carried passengers and time-sensitive items such as newspapers.
+Up to this point, there were no regular passages advertised by sailing ships.
 They arrived at port when they could, dependent on the wind, and left when they were loaded, frequently visiting other ports to complete their cargo.
-The Black Ball Line undertook to leave New York on a fixed day of the month irrespective of cargo or passengers.
-The service took several years to establish itself and it was not until 1822 that the line increased sailings to two per month; it also reduced the cost of passage to 35 guineas.
+The Black Ball Line undertook to leave New York on a fixed day of the month, irrespective of cargo or passengers.
+The service took several years to establish itself, and it was not until 1822 that the line increased sailings to two per month and reduced the cost of passage to 35 guineas.

 The sensation this created brought in competitors such as the Red Star Line, which also adopted fixed dates.
 The average passage of packets from New York to Liverpool was 23 days eastward and 40 days westward.
 But this was at a period where usual reported passages were 30 and 45 days, respectively, while westward passages of 65 to 90 days excited no attention.
 The best passage from New York to Liverpool in those days was the 15 days 16 hours achieved at the end of 1823 by the ship New York (though often incorrectly reported as Canada).
 The westward crossing had a remarkable record of 15 days 23 hours set by the Black Ball's Columbia in 1830, during an unusually prolonged spell of easterly weather which saw several other packet ships making the journey in 16 to 17 days.
 Captain Joseph Delano was reported to be "up with the Banks of Newfoundland in ten days".